Josverl/autodoc201/readme.md

             @overload
             def value(self, x: Any) -> None:
         ```
+ [ ] configure autoapi to document class __inits__ as part of the class parameters , not of the __init__ method
+     This is the way the current docs are written , its best to keep it to the same method

  [ ] Docstring pre-processing to
-    [ ] clean up some of the module/class docstrings
+    [ ] Update stubber to
+        [x] remove fewer of the .rst .. admonitions and other formatting ( --no-rst-clean option)
+        [?]
+Merge the updated docstubs with the current stubs where some are manually updated

-    [x] mark the classes that originate from micropython-lib
+    [ ] add logic to mark the modules as originating from micropython-lib
     [ ] add port designations (need source for that)

- [ ] add logic to add the micropython-lib modules
+ [x] add logic to add the micropython-lib modules
- [ ]
+ [x] Check for missing sections / functions / classes in the generated documentation.
+     There is a test `test_library_page` that tries to compare the generated docs with the source code, but it is not very reliable
+     as it is hard for to distinguish between intentional changes, and omissions and errors.

 ## You build it, you break it